AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Messages/Send and Receive Messages/agora_chat_send_receive_message_android.md

 ChatClient.getInstance().chatManager().sendMessage(cmdMsg);
 ```

-To notify the recipient that a CMD message is received, use a separate delegate so that users can deal with the message differently.
+To notify the recipient that a CMD message is received, use a separate listener so that users can deal with the message differently.

 ```java
 MessageListener msgListener = new MessageListener()